rsvp/chess/README.md

 * Turning chess into poker and hoping for a bluff is not advisable.
 * Two types of men: those who yield to circumstances and those who aim to control circumstances.
 * Under surging emotions we lose concentration and cease to objectively evaluate the board.
+* Understand the trade-off between structural weakness and dynamic strength.
 * Understanding is far more important than memory.
 * Understanding must be supported by memory.
 * Verify any published analysis before any reliance.